ApexAI/performance_test/README.md

 `ERROR: You must compile with FastRTPS support to enable FastRTPS as communication mean.`

 You need to build with `--cmake-args -DPERFORMANCE_TEST_FASTRTPS_ENABLED=ON` to switch from ROS 2 to FastRTPS.

+# Known Limitations

+* FastRTPS waitset does not support a timeout which can lead to the receiving not aborting.
+In that case the performance test must be manually killed.